-We loved this version of veggie enchiladas.
+We loved Fresh Spinach and Mushroom Enchiladas.
+A veggie version of a family favorite!
 Well, Brookie and I did.
 Not too sure about the boys.
 They’re always looking for the meat.
 I added onions and fresh mushrooms to the dish to beef up the filing and give it a bit more flavor and interest.
 The boys like flour over corn tortillas, so I gave in and used flour this time.
 These kind of reminded me of lasagna because of the ricotta filling.
 Total prep and cook time- about 40 minutes.
 Serve it with a salad, chips and Sheri’s Salsa.
 Great for busy fall nights.

 Fresh Spinach and Mushroom Enchiladas

 - 1/2 cup sour cream low fat works

 - 2 cups shredded Monterey Jack cheese divided